samarthamle/Customers_Behavior_data_analysis-/README.md

 Used Gamma to generate a structured slide deck summarizing the findings, methodologies, and business recommendations.

 📊 Dashboard Results
-(Insert Screenshots of your Power BI Dashboard here)

 Insight Example: * "The data reveals that while 'Item A' has the highest sales volume, 'Item B' holds the highest customer satisfaction rating of 4.8/5."*